Results determine whether you can graduate, progress within your course, or may have won an award.

 The process, protocols and paperwork are slightly different for Joint Medical Program (JMP) students who want to appeal against a final result.

-However, you will still need to speak to your course coordinator before filing your appeal.
+JMP students will still need to speak to their course coordinator before submitting an appeal.
+Refer to Section 11 in the JMP Policy Manual.

 Congratulations, graduation is the culmination of all your hard work and a tremendously exciting time.